hzFishy/UnrealNotes/content/Other/Learn/Unreal Engine learning speedrun.md

 When you code in UE, you have two layers: the C++ layer and the Blueprint layer. <br>
 C++ can be mandatory to use special features or tools.
 C++ is also a lot faster than Blueprint code, which can make it a very important choice depending on what logic you want to execute in your game.

-The Blueprint layer is built on top of the C++ layer, either on already existing engine classes or on yours that you made in C++, which means you don't **need** to do anything in C++ and work on your game with only the Blueprint layer (not recommended for big or multiplayer projects).
+The Blueprint layer is built on top of the C++ layer, either on already existing engine classes or on yours that you made in C++, which means you don't **need** to do anything in C++ and can work on your game with only the Blueprint layer (not recommended for big or multiplayer projects).

 A Blueprint is an asset that inherits from a class, for example `Actor` (`AActor` being the real C++ name).
 In a blueprint you can already see/edit what is exposed from C++ (for example variables or components).